yanny-alt/hackbio-cancer-internship/Stage2_Coding_and_Visualization/Report.md

 ## 6. Functional Enrichment Analysis

 Functional enrichment analysis was performed using ShinyGO to determine which pathways are overrepresented in the gene expression dataset.
 The analysis helped identify biological processes associated with significantly downregulated genes, but there were no biological processes that were significantly enriched with the genes in the upregulated set.
+(Ge et al., 2020)

 ### 6.1 Enrichment Results